» Gossip Protocol

 » Gossip in Consul

 Consul makes use of two different gossip pools.
 We refer to each pool as the LAN or WAN pool respectively.
 Each datacenter Consul operates in has a LAN gossip pool containing all members of the datacenter, both clients and servers.
 The LAN pool is used for a few purposes.
 Membership information allows clients to automatically discover servers, reducing the amount of configuration needed.
 The distributed failure detection allows the work of failure detection to be shared by the entire cluster instead of concentrated on a few servers.
-Lastly, the gossip pool allows for reliable and fast event broadcasts for events like leader election.
+Lastly, the gossip pool allows for reliable and fast event broadcasts.

 The WAN pool is globally unique, as all servers should participate in the WAN pool regardless of datacenter.
 Membership information provided by the WAN pool allows servers to perform cross datacenter requests.
 The integrated failure detection allows Consul to gracefully handle an entire datacenter losing connectivity, or just a single server in a remote datacenter.